4/29/2025

 speaker

-Yeah, no, I don't think we will see any significant impacts from product mix and so on in H and Y. But in general terms, we can say that we had a very favorable first period of 24 with a positive product mix in ITAB.
-And H and Y on the sales side were a bit weaker in the first part of 24.
+Yeah.
+No, I don't think we see any significant impact from product mix and so on in HMY.
+But in general terms, we can say that We had a very favorable first period of 24 with a positive product mix in ITAB and HMY on the sales side were a bit weaker in the first part of 24.
 So they had a stronger finish in 24.
-So in that sense, for the combined group, it more evens out in the preforma numbers.
+So in that sense, for the combined group, it more evens out in the performer numbers.
 I think you can see that in note eight.
-If you look at ITAB standalone, compared to preforma.
+If you look at ETAB standalone.

 speaker